 Activate students' prior knowledge by asking for volunteers to retell the story of The Three Little Pigs.
 Most of your students will have some background knowledge of this popular fairy tale; however, each student will have a slightly different recollection of the story.

 Read aloud two different versions of The Three Little Pigs.
 You may select a traditional version [e.g., The Three Little Pigs by James Marshall (Dutton, 1989)] and a culturally diverse version [e.g., The Three Little Cajun Pigs by Berthe Amoss (MTC Press, 1999)].
 Depending on your needs, you may choose to use different cultural versions with your class.
-Model a compare/contrast of the two versions by using a Venn diagram.
+Model a compare/contrast of the two versions by using an online Venn Diagram or Venn Diagram mobile app.
 This activity serves as a model for the next part of the lesson.

 Schedule time in your computer lab for this part of the lesson.
 Group students in pairs at each computer and have them investigate the SurLaLune Fairy Tales website.
 Working with a partner allows students to engage in discussion throughout their investigation.
-Partners will then select two different versions of the same tale and complete a compare/contrast using the online interactive Venn diagram.
+Partners will then select two different versions of the same tale and complete a compare/contrast using the online Venn Diagram or the Venn Diagram mobile app.
 Students should print their Venn diagram when this task is completed.

 Upon returning to the classroom, talk about and share the different versions of the fairy tales that were explored on the SurLaLune Fairy Tales website.
 Some interesting discussions usually develop at this point and students often want to go back to the website to look at other tales.
 They can use the computers in the classroom or visit the website at home.